 With my time in Boston coming to a close, I decided to really get out and explore the city.
 It’s been ages since I did, but isn’t that how it is?
 You never really see the city you live in all your life because it’s always there.
 Well, not anymore!

 Boston is a small and compact city.
-It’s easily walkable, and so I broke up my city tour into various walks.
+It’s easily walkable, so I broke up my city tour into various walks.
 My first walk took me around the city parks, the statehouse, and the famous Beacon Hill, the residence of Boston’s elite.

-For more information on the United States, visit my country and city guide to US travel.
+For more information on the United States, visit my country and city guides to US travel.